Seminar at Saverah Women’s Expo in partnership with Muslim Women Connect

 Saverah Women Expo 2017 Floor Plan

 Supporting the REACH Project, NHS Trust

-“An Evening in Support of the REACH Project” in support of the Domestic Violence Unit at Guys & St Thomas’ Hospital, NHS Foundation Trust for its fourth consecutive year.
+Please join us in supporting the REACH Project, NHS Trust, Domestic Violence Unit at Guys & St Thomas’ Hospital, Accident & Emergency for its fourth consecutive year.
 Through your support and donations we can continue to sustain the REACH Project’s life-changing work, in providing much needed assistance to disadvantaged people in vulnerable relationships and social support to families in crisis, helping them to rebuild their lives.

 “REACH are absolutely brilliant, a way in getting help to people when they most need it.
 It is brilliant that BCBN’s network supports the project which should be in every hospital across the UK.”